rothlisbergerc/GroomingSalonWebsite/README.md

 A scheduling and registration website used by a grooming salon business and it's customers.

 ## This website allows users to:
-* Schedule & cancel appointments.
+* Schedule, update, & cancel appointments.
-* Select & cancel grooming services
+* Select grooming services
 * Obtain information about services, staff, and location / phone number for the salon.

 ## Requirements